Utah Business Dispute Attorneys

 Typically billed hourly with a retainer.
 Ethics rules in most states limit contingency arrangements in these matters.

-Utah business litigation is typically billed hourly against a retainer.
-Plaintiff-side commercial collections, certain fraud and trade-secret cases, and contract cases with strong fee-shifting can be handled on 33%–40% contingency or a hybrid fee.
-A good Utah business litigator will walk you through fee structures and budgets upfront.
+Most Utah business litigators bill hourly against a retainer, but that isn't the only model.
+Plaintiff-side commercial collections, certain fraud and trade-secret matters, and contract cases with strong fee-shifting provisions can run on a 33%–40% contingency or a hybrid arrangement.
+Expect a good Utah commercial litigator to lay out fee structures and a realistic budget before you commit.

 What Can Your Utah Business Dispute Compensation Include?